mykter/aws-security-cert-service-notes/README.md

     + Security model uses both athena:* permissions for queries and data models, and then the underlying S3 permissions
     + Can query encrypted data that uses S3 or KMS managed keys.
 Can encrypt results.
     + Athena is better than Redshift for querying smaller datasets without pre-processing.
-    + CloudTrail can automatically create Athena tables for you.
+    + CloudTrail can automatically create Athena tables for you, and AWS are keen to push Athena as an ideal CloudTrail analysis tool.
 Other good candidates: VPC flow logs (if sent to S3), CloudFront, ELB.

 * [Elasticsearch service](https://aws.amazon.com/elasticsearch-service/faqs/)
     + IAM auth for management, ES APIs, and resource-based policies down to index level